PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-10 00:34:32
+Last updated: 2024-04-10 00:35:06
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: Ted: "Our point guard's a 52-year-old virgin, happy as a clam."Barney: "I'm sure he's quite a ball handler." - Barney Stinson